 H.M.
-Zainuddin a poet (and author of romance Jeumpa Aceh) as well as a historian in his monumental “Tarikh Aceh dan Nusantara” which first appeared in 1961 called the nation of Aceh belonging to the Malay nation, namely the nations: Mante (Bante) Lanun , Sakai Jakun, Semang (sea people), Sanun and others.
+Zainuddin was a poet (and author of romance Jeumpa Aceh) as well as a historian in his monumental “Tarikh Aceh dan Nusantara” which first appeared in 1961 called the nation of Aceh belonging to the Malay nation, namely the nations: Mante (Bante) Lanun , Sakai Jakun, Semang (sea people), Sanun and others.
 All of these nations are ethnically connected to the Phunia in Babylonia and the Dravidas in the Indus and Ganges river valleys.

 He added the information Mante people, especially the people of Aceh Besar.
 According to the story of the old people (myth), the place of his position in the village of Seumileuk called Kampung Rumoh Dua Blah (Hometown of twelve), lies on the Seulimeum between Jantho village with Tangse.
 Seumileuk means broad land.
-This Mante nation that breeds the whole of Aceh Tiga Segi valley and then moves to other places.
+This Mante nation breeds the whole of Aceh Tiga Segi valley and then moves to other places.

-As for the valleys of Aceh Besar (Aceh Tiga Segi) when Indrapuri and Tanoh Abee became a Hindu dwelling place.
+As for the valleys of Aceh Besar (Aceh Tiga Segi) when Indrapuri and Tanoh Abee became a Hindu dwelling places.
 Blang Bintang, Ulee Kareng, Lam Baro, Lam Ateuk, Lam Nyong, Tungkop, Lam Nga, Tibang and others are the high seas.
-And according to Myth, if people want to Hajj then in Aneuk Glee, Montasik.
+And according to Myth, if people want to do Hajj then in Aneuk Glee, Montasik.
 There, the sailors stopped by to pick up water.
-The location of the village of Montasik is now the edge of the sea, while the Ateuk Village which comes from the word “Gateuk” is a crab of land that lives in salt water (brackish) adjacent to the sea.
+The location of the village of Montasik is now the edge of the sea, while the Ateuk Village which comes from the word “Gateuk” is a crab of land that lives in saltwater (brackish) adjacent to the sea.
 The biggest market around Kuta Masah is above Indrapuri.
-According to the information, it can be assured us that until the 8th century AD beach or coastal Aceh Besar to near Indrapuri and Tanoh Abee near the foothills of the line, and is a beautiful bay landscape.
+According to the information, it can be assured that until the 8th century AD beach or coastal Aceh Besar near Indrapuri and Tanoh Abee near the foothills of the line, and is a beautiful bay landscape.
 If today the geographical location has changed due to the shift of the earth itself.
 Until now the livelihood of the Acehnese was wandering can not be explained by H.M.
 Zainuddin.

 History of Mante

 A complete historical record of the Mante tribe was composed by Dada Meuraksa entitled “Ungkapan Sejarah Aceh” in 1975.
 As he confessed, he continued the work of his father Tuanku Raja Keumala who died in 1930.
 According to Dada Meuraksa, the Mante dynasty was the oldest known dynasty.
 The Mante Kingdom is based in Seumileuk, the inland Seulimeum between Jantho, still within the Sagi XXII Mukim area.
 Mante’s words come from Mantenia or Mantinea, a city in Greece, where the inhabitants are called Mantinean.
 In the 14th century BC (and beyond for about 3 centuries) they made the migration of the people from the North to the warmer regions of the South.
 They came to Greece originally inhabited the southern island of Crete, Thessalia, calling their tribe Achaea.
-In the 12th century BC they were expelled by the Doris tribe, then they moved, part of the North Peloponnesus region, partly to Asia Minor (Turkey), and others to central Asia (the valley of the Caucasus).
+In the 12th century BC, they were expelled by the Doris tribe, then they moved, part of the North Peloponnesus region, partly to Asia Minor (Turkey), and others to central Asia (the valley of the Caucasus).

 Those who moved into the Caucasus valley then wandered east through Chaibar Pas (a gulf between two mountains on the border of Afghanistan and India) they reached northern India and assimilated with the inhabitants there.
 Then they continued their wanderings eastward to Tennosering on the border of Burma with Siam, they were assimilated again with Man Khmer, the ancestral of Cambodia and Campa.

 Then they continued their wandering to the South by crossing the Strait of Malacca.
 They reached the island of Perca (Sumatra) and established the Kingdom of Mante with its headquarters in Seumileuk.
-That is a strategic place to get a gold source at the foot of the Golden Mountain located on a branch of a branch that is three branches (in Tangse), namely: Krueng Aceh River, Krueng Woyla (Tutut) and Krueng Keumala.
-Seumileuk that includes the valley of Krueng Aceh, and possibly the name of the valley of Aceh (Aceh Raya), Krueng Aceh and Acehnese people derived from the name of their tribe Achaia.
+That is a strategic place to get a gold source at the foot of the Golden Mountain located on a branch of a branch that is three branches (in Tangse), namely: Krueng Aceh River, Krueng Woyla (Tutut), and Krueng Keumala.
+Seumileuk includes the valley of Krueng Aceh, and possibly the name of the valley of Aceh (Aceh Raya), Krueng Aceh, and Acehnese people derived from the name of their tribe Achaia.

 The kings of the Mante dynasty who ruled and reigned in the valley of Great Aceh were not entirely known.
 According to an existing record, we know the king named “Maharaja Po Tuah Meuri”.
 The previous kings can not be known.
 After Maharaja Po Tuan Meuri ruled his offspring according to a straight line connecting connections were: Maharaja Ok Meugumbak, Maharaja Jagat, Maharaja Dumet, Maharani Putro Budian.
 Until here ends the Mante dynasty.
 And history ceases to record the Mante tribe.